 How: On Android, hold down on a message you’ve sent and select Info, or on iOS, simply swipe left on the message you want the details on.
 It’ll show you who it’s been delivered to, who’s read it and when.
 This also works with individual chats.

-4) Hide your profile pic
+4) How to hide your profile pic on WhatsApp

 Batman.
 David Bowie.
 Pepe the Prawn.
 All people who have built their much-vaunted careers on an air of mystique and otherness.
 You can bet they’d have their WhatsApp profile pics set to private, instead of treating the world to a bedraggled photo of them and a bottle of Lambrini.
 So, as the saying goes, always be yourself unless you can be like Batman.